 Iranian authorities allege Mrs Zaghari-Ratcliffe was plotting to topple the government in Tehran - but no official charges have been made public.

-Iran's Revolutionary Guards said she was visiting Iran leading a "foreign-linked hostile network".
+Iran's Revolutionary Guards said she was leading a "foreign-linked hostile network" when she visited.

-Both her employers, Thomson Reuters Foundation and BBC Media Action, have issued statements saying she was not working in Iran but was on holiday there.
+Both the Thomson Reuters Foundation and BBC Media Action issued statements saying she was not working in Iran but was on holiday there.